CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

 - Shared Space Page:
     - Simulated access code UI for joining a session.
 - Hunter's Nexus Page:
-    - Multi-Character Team Display: Main view displays a grid of team members (up to 4).
-Each character's card prominently shows their image, name, and interactive trackers for HP, Sanity, and Bleed Points, stacked vertically.
+    - Multi-Character Team Display: Main display area shows a grid where each team member has their own card with their image, name, and interactive trackers for HP, Sanity, and Bleed Points.
 Clicking a character's card header sets them as active.
     - Active Character Focus: Arsenal selection and detailed modal views operate on the selected active character.
+"Selected Arsenal" card area below the team grid displays the active character's chosen arsenal images.
     - Team Management Dialog: Add/remove characters.
 "Manage Team" button relocated to the page header.
-    - Stat tracking (HP, Sanity, Bleed Points) with session modifiers.
-MV and DEF visible only in modal.
     - Session Crypto Tracker: Global for the session.
-    - Arsenal and equipment display for active character (images of selected arsenal).
     - Character avatar and arsenal card image modals.
 Enlarged arsenal card modal now supports click/swipe to flip between front and back images.
     - Modal for active character details (all stats including MV/DEF, weapons, abilities, skills).
     - Save Nexus Session: Logged-in users can save their current team's state (including all members' stats, arsenals, crypto) to Firestore.